githubteacher/developers-july-30-2015/stevegbio.md

 ###Github Profile

 - Lives in Washington, DC
-- Likes learn new things.
+- Likes learn to new things.
+-Like international travel
+-enjoys boating and fishing